scds/intro-latex/introduction.md

 ## Examples of Math Typesetting in LaTeX

 Using LaTeX for mathematics is a lot quicker than other means of writing.
 It automatically takes care of the sizing of symbols and the spacing between characters.
-Below are a couple examples of equations, written both independent of text but also in-line with text.
+Below are a couple examples of equations, written both independently of text and in-line with text.

 <div class="code-example">